Spinal Cord Injury: Bowel and Bladder Management

 Bowel Dysfunction with Spinal Cord Injuries

-Reflex hypertonic neurogenic bowel occurs when a rectum full of stool presses against area nerves sending a message to the spinal cord, but it stops there.
-The message never makes it to the brain, so the person never gets the urge.
+Reflex hypertonic neurogenic bowel occurs when a rectum full of stool presses against area nerves, sending a message to the spinal cord, but it stops there.
+The message never gets to the brain, so the person never gets the urge.

 As a result, a reflex is set off, prompting the spinal cord to send a message to the anal muscle (sphincter) instead, causing it to relax and release the stool.
 This condition leads to bowel incontinence and usually occurs in spinal injuries at the cervical and thoracic levels [9] [10].

-Flaccid hypotonic bowel occurs when area nerves are also stimulated by a full rectum, but the message does not even reach the spinal cord, so there is no reflex.
+Flaccid hypotonic bowel occurs when a full rectum stimulates area nerves, but the message does not even reach the spinal cord, so there is no reflex.
 The anal sphincter is always in a relaxed state.

-As a result, the bowels simply empty when they are full, and this can occur at any time without the person having the ability to control it.
+As a result, the bowels are empty when full, which can occur at any time without the person being able to control it.
 This condition results in bowel incontinence and can lead to constipation as the patient does not have the urge and may not have the ability to push.
 This condition usually occurs in spinal injuries at the lumbar level [9] [10].

 Bladder Dysfunction with Spinal Cord Injuries

 Reflex neurogenic bladder occurs when the bladder automatically starts to contract after filling with a certain amount of urine.
-The person has no urge to go as the messages are either limited or blocked from reaching the brain, therefore leading to loss of bladder control.
-Similar to reflex hypertonic neurogenic bowel, the full bladder triggers are nerves that set off a reflex, prompting the spinal cord to send messages to the bladder releasing urine outside of the person’s control [9] [10].
+The person has no urge to go, as the messages are either limited or blocked from reaching the brain, leading to loss of bladder control.
+Like the reflex hypertonic neurogenic bowel, the full bladder triggers nerves that set off a reflex, prompting the spinal cord to send messages to the bladder, releasing urine outside of the person’s control [9] [10].

-Acontractile bladder occurs when the bladder loses muscle tone after a spinal cord injury, lessening its ability to contract, leading to bladder distention, and dribbling of urine.
-People with this condition need to use urinary catheters to help empty the bladder [9].
+A contractile bladder occurs when it loses muscle tone after a spinal cord injury, lessening its ability to contract, leading to bladder distention and dribbling of urine.
+People with this condition must use urinary catheters to help empty the bladder [9].

 Ask yourself...